Ruddernation-Designs/Adobe-URL-Block-List/README.md

 ## Adding the records

-You'll need to have a version of Python 3.9 or higher to add the records and sync across `hosts`, `dnsamsq`, and `pihole.txt`.
+You'll need to have a version of Python 3.9 or higher installed to add the records and sync across `hosts`, `dnsamsq`, and `pihole.txt`.

 Add a domain name or IP with: